Showcasing Pet Hero Award winners

 Your contributions to the Pet Philanthropy Circle are invested wisely.

 Our focus is on education.
 Over sixty percent of our budget is used for raising public consciousness of the need for animal related concerns and pet population control.
-Our strategy is to raise animal welfare awareness through our Pet Hero Awards ceremony, website, publications, seminars videos and television programming.
+Our strategy is to raise animal welfare awareness through our Pet Hero Awards ceremony, website, publications, seminars, videos and television programming.

 Our Pet Hero Awards inspire animal welfare organizations to standards of excellence.
 By featuring and publicizing the accomplishments of our award winners, we promote worthy causes.
 Last year's Pet Hero Awards raised thousands of dollars for many of the Award winning organizations.
 In addition to the direct donations made from the Pet Philanthropy Circle, our attending philanthropists made additional pledges to our award winners.

 Currently, we are in production of an animal welfare video that will be offered free to schools.
-The seventeen year old actor, Lou Wegner, the Junior Ambassador of the Pet Philanthropy Circle and founder of Kids Against Animal Cruelty (50,000 members strong) stars in this video.
+The twenty year old actor, Lou Wegner, the Junior Ambassador of the Pet Philanthropy Circle and founder of Kids Against Animal Cruelty (50,000 members strong) stars in this video.

 With the introduction of our new mascot, Annie, the Little Orphan Puppy, we are creating a rescue "Spokespaw" that will target younger children.
 By teaching our youth compassion for animals and the necessity for pet population control, we reach their parents.
 This is particularly effective in underprivileged neighborhoods.